Benefits of Surety Bonds

 - The obligee—The party who receives the benefit of the bond

-A surety bond is a written agreement that usually provides for monetary compensation in case the principal fails to perform the acts as promised.
-There are many different types of surety bonds, but the two general categories are contract and commercial surety bonds.
+A surety bond is a written agreement that usually provides for monetary compensation.
+This is if in case the principal fails to perform the acts as promised.
+There are many different types of surety bonds.
+But the two general categories are contract and commercial surety bonds.